 If you’re wondering how you are going to play content while out of the home, the AAXA M7 includes an onboard media player capable of playing videos, picture slide shows, and other media.
 The M7 can accept media from a micro-SD card, USB (up to 64GB), or through its HDMI video or 3.5mm AV input.
 It also outputs audio via a 3.5mm headphone jack.
 A USB-C compatible input port allows for screen mirroring from USB-C compatible devices.

-Although the AAXA M7 comes equipped with two 4-watt speakers placed side by side on the right side of the projector, we found the positioning is not optimal for good stereo reproduction.
-The speakers may be loud enough for a small audience, but we recommend connecting the M7 to external audio via the included 3.5-inch audio jack.
+Although the AAXA M7 comes equipped with two 4-watt speakers placed side by side on the right side of the projector, which may be loud enough for a small audience, we recommend connecting the M7 to external audio via the included 3.5-inch audio jack.

 AAXA Technologies claims the AAXA P6A is the world’s brightest battery powered Pico Projector.
 The PX6 weighs just 1.8lbs and retails for $359.
 The large 15000mah (54 watt) lithium ion battery provides up to 4 hours of battery life and you can also use it to charge your phone or other mobile device.